SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 Then run the command that Deluge Crash Reader Bot outputs.
 This outputs the latest stack trace before hard crashing.
 (If you're on Windows and using VS Code, try running `.\dbt.cmd shell` first in your terminal.)

+Alternatively, you can run `dbt trace`, choose the firmware binary the crash originated from, and paste in the output of the discord bot. this will provide line numbers and file reeferences as well.

 [Black Box PR](https://github.com/SynthstromAudible/DelugeFirmware/pull/660)
 [Discord Bot Repo](https://github.com/0beron/delugeqr/)